Frequently Asked Questions and Answers

 Yes.
 You may use your own motorcycle, scooter or 3 wheel motorcycle instead of using one of ours.

-It will need to pass a safety inspection performed at the beginning of the riding portion of your course by the instructor.
+It will need to pass a safety inspection, performed at the beginning of the riding portion of the course by your instructor.
 You will be asked to provide proof of ownership and insurance on the motorcycle, scooter or 3 wheel motorcycle you plan to ride.
 It needs to be street legal, meaning all required equipment is functional and it must be registered with a license plate on it.

 In Silverdale, your motorcycle is required to have a stock exhaust system to comply with noise restrictions.